Farm Jobs South Australia

-South Australia is the wine capital of the country.
+Farm Jobs South Australia is the wine capital of the country.
 This means there are lots of grapes to be picked throughout the state!
 Also, South Australia is unique in that the entirety of the state is classified as a rural area.
 This means you can complete your 88 days doing construction work in the city of Adelaide!
+Farm work in South Australia offers a fantastic opportunity for backpackers to earn while exploring the state’s rich agricultural landscapes.
+Beyond grape picking, you can find jobs harvesting fruits, and vegetables, and working on livestock farms.

 Finding the best area to do your farm work in South Australia

-To obtain your second-year visa you have to complete your 88 days agricultural work in a rural area.
-Here are some of the areas South Australia has to offer.
+To obtain your second-year visa, you must complete 88 days of agricultural work in a rural area.
+Here are some areas South Australia has to offer.

 Adelaide